How many pages can Claude read?

 Instead of flooding the context with 150 pages, Claude Code works with just 8.
 That leaves room to actually reason.

-MCP servers using STDIO transport spawn a new process per conversation.
-No persistent state.
+MCP servers using STDIO transport spawn a new process per conversation, so nothing persists between them.
+Without caching, every chat re-extracts the entire PDF.

 pdf-mcp uses SQLite caching: